kobezzza/SweetHelpers/README.md

 ### isSet

-Returns true if the specified value is null or undefined.
+Returns true if the specified value isn't null or undefined.

 **Template**